nedrysoft/dmgee/contributing.md

 #### if conditional

-* Braces should always be used, even in the case of a single line statement.
+* Braces should always be used, even in the case of a single-line statement.
 * Braces appear on the same line as the terminating conditional statement
 * Multiple conditions may be split across multiple lines if it improves clarity.
 * Each conditional must be surrounded by braces to avoid ambiguity.